 The BMW X1’s interior feels expensive and its dashboard is intuitively laid out.
-Pricey M Sport cars get lovely Alcantara suede seats, but the top-of-range infotainment is optional even in these models
+Pricey M Sport cars get lovely Alcantara suede seats, but the top-of-range infotainment costs extra

-SE cars are the cheapest in the BMW X1 range, so they do without leather upholstery as standard although the black fabric you get instead feels quite expensive and hides stains.
-Even in the entry-level model the plastics are soft touch and the Oxide Silver dashboard trims look nice – there’s a real underlying sense of quality.
+SE cars are the cheapest in the BMW X1 range, so they do without leather upholstery as standard.
+That said, the black fabric you get instead feels quite expensive and hides stains well.
+Thankfully, the entry-level model the plastics are soft touch and the silver dashboard trims look nice, so there’s a real sense of underlying quality.

 Sport models are next in line.
-They still don’t have leather upholstery, but you do get shiny black plastic trims, contrast stitching on the instrument panel and sports seats that make Sport models look and feel a tiny bit nicer than the basic car.
+They still don’t have leather upholstery, but you do get shiny black plastic trims, contrast grey or orange stitching on the sports seats that make these cars look and feel a tiny bit nicer than the basic version.

-That said, xLine models are quite a bit more luxurious.
-They have real leather seats, BMW-branded kickplates in the door openings and shiny black-plastic trim with metallic highlights that feel reassuringly cold-to-the-touch.
+Step up to an xLine model and you get real leather seats, BMW-branded kickplates in the door openings and shiny plastic trim with metallic highlights that feel reassuringly cold-to-the-touch.

-If you want to go full bling though, you’ll need to go for an M Sport cars.
-These come with Alcantara leather upholstery, contrast stitching on the centre console, Aluminium Hexagon trim pieces with Estoril Blue highlights and M Sport kick plates in the door openings.
+If you want to go full bling though, you’ll need to go for an M Sport car.
+These get Alcantara leather upholstery, contrast stitching on the centre console, hexagonal patterned trim pieces with blue highlights and M Sport kick plates in the door openings.

 Swapping the basic 6.5-inch infotainment screen for the 10.25-inch BMW Navigation Plus version is a bit like trading in your old HD TV for a huge LCD with 4K picture quality